Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC07/README.md

 _As a user, I want to comment on posts or events, so that I can share my thoughts and opinions_

+### Acceptance Criteria

+1. The user must be logged in.
+2. The content of the comment must be provided.
+3. The comment must be associated with the post, event or comment being commented on.

 ### [Back to Use Cases](../README.md)